Monday, January 20, 2025

 What’s for Dinner

-Sunday ~ Salisbury Steaks, Mashed Potatoes, and Green Beans with Onions.
+Fish on Friday ~ Salmon Patties, Scalloped Potatoes, Green Beans with Onions.

 What’s been on the menu in your home this past week?